-- 3.1.1 On 20th October 2014 the Government implemented the Anti-Social Behaviour, Crime and Policing Act 2014.
-The purpose of the Act is to give local authorities and the Police more effective powers to tackle anti-social behaviour (ASB), providing better protection for victims. - 3.1.2 Amongst these new tools and powers are Public Spaces Protection Orders (PSPO's), which are designed to stop all individuals or a specific class of persons committing anti-social behaviour in a public space.
-It is for each individual Council to determine what behaviour(s) they want to make the subject of a Public Space Protection Order however the overarching consideration when considering a Public Space Protection Order is whether the activity will have detrimental effect on the quality of life of those in the locality and that the activity is likely to be persistent or continuing in nature or that the activity is unreasonable and any restriction is justified. - 3.1.3 There is a requirement to undertake a public consultation exercise, the statutory requirement is to consult with the chief officer of police, and the local policing body, for the area that includes the restricted area, whatever community representatives the local authority thinks it appropriate to consult and the owner or occupier of land within the restricted area.
-There is also a requirement to publish the text of the proposed Order and to notify the parish council or community council (if any) for the area that includes the restricted area.
-There is also a requirement to notify the County Council of the proposed Order. - 3.1.4 PSPO's will provide Councils with a flexible power to implement local restrictions to address a range of anti-social behaviour issues in public places in order to prevent future problems. - 3.1.5 It is important that PSPO's are used proportionately and that they are not seen to be targeting behaviour of the children/young people where there is a lack of tolerance and understanding by local people. - 3.1.6 The following conditions have to be met before making an Order: - Activities carried out in a public place within the local authority's area have a detrimental effect on the quality of life of those living in the locality OR - It is likely that activities will be carried out in a public place within the area that will have such an effect
+- 3.1.1 The Anti-Social Behaviour, Crime and Policing Act 2014 provides Local Authorities and the Police with the powers to tackle anti-social behaviour and provide better protection for victims. - 3.1.2 PSPOs are designed to stop all individuals, or a specific group of persons, committing anti-social behaviour in a public space.
+The criteria that must be satisfied when considering whether to make a PSPO is whether a particular activity or activities has or is likely to have a detrimental effect on the quality of life of those in the locality and that the activity is, or is likely to be, persistent or continuing in nature or that the activity is unreasonable and any restriction is justified. - 3.1.3 For the proposed area to be restricted, there is a requirement for the Council to undertake a statutory public consultation exercise with the following: - (a) The chief officer of police, and the local policing body for the area; - (b) Whatever community representatives the local authority thinks it appropriate to consult; - (c) The owner or occupier of land within the area; - (d) The parish council or community council (if any) for the area; and - (e) The county council (if any) for the area. - 3.1.4 PSPO's provide Councils with a flexible power to implement local restrictions to address a range of anti-social behaviour issues in public places in order to prevent future problems. - 3.1.5 It is important that PSPO's are used proportionately and that they are not seen to be targeting behaviour of the children/young people where there is a lack of tolerance and understanding by local people. - 3.1.6 A PSPO can be made for a maximum of three years.
+The legislation provides for the Order to be extended at the end of the period, but only for a further period of up to three years.
+However, Orders can be extended more than once.
+Local Authorities can increase or reduce the restricted area of an existing Order, amend or remove a prohibition or requirement, or add a new prohibition or requirement.
+They can also discharge an Order.
+The variation or discharge of an Order are subject to statutory consultation requirements.